tareqnmd/to-do/README.md

-React Configuration Info Design
+Simple to do system using react and redux.

+### Features
+- Create To Do
+- See All/Active/Done Todo
+- Delete/Undo/Done functionality

 ### Technology
 - React
-- Next.js
-- Typescript
+- JavaScript
-- Tailwind CSS
+- Bootstrap
-- Sass
+- Redux